ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.TestSupport.rst

    This module is primarily used for testing PyObjC and the API isn't fully stable.

+.. function:: expectedFailureIf(condition)

+   Decorator that marks a test as an expected failure if *condition* is true.

+.. function:: no_autorelease_pool

+   Decorator that disables the autorelease pool that's used for specific tests.

+   .. versionadded: 8.2

 .. function:: pyobjc_options(\**kwds)

    Contextmanager that sets attributes of :data:`objc.options`